 Dentist in Carrollton, TX Shares Post Extraction Tips

 Once you’ve had a tooth or teeth extracted, you’ll need to rest.
 If the extraction included the use of anesthesia, then you’ll need someone to drive you home as well.
 It is common to experience some bleeding at the extraction site for a short time.
-The dentist will apply gauze, so you’ll want to change that anytime it becomes soaked with blood.
-If your bleeding lasts for more than 24 hours or seems to be unusual, don’t be afraid to contact the dentist.
+Your dentist in Carrollton TX will apply gauze, so you’ll want to change that anytime it becomes soaked with blood.
+If your bleeding lasts for more than 24 hours or seems to be unusual, don’t be afraid to contact our office.

 In addition, try not to lie flat when you rest.
 This often leads to longer periods of bleeding.
 Instead, prop up your head on a pillow and relax.
-Sometimes, the dentist will prescribe you some pain medication in case you need it.
+Sometimes, Dr. Pfaffenberger will prescribe you some pain medication in case you need it.
 Take this or any over the counter medication as directed.
 Some people find that an ice pack is also helpful for pain.
-Often, the dentist will provide you with a cleaning solution that you’ll use to clean the extraction site over a few days.
+Often, we will provide you with a cleaning solution that you’ll use to clean the extraction site over a few days.

 Eating After Tooth Extraction